!-- Google tag (gtag.js) -->

 As a business owner, you can choose any type of testimonial, or have a mix of them to enhance your brand’s social proof and make them an essential part of your marketing strategy.
 Each type of testimonial plays a role in reinforcing your marketing messages to a diverse audience.
 A sustained effort in collecting customer testimonials boosts customer engagement and helps increase conversions.

 We hope that after reading this article, you are geared up with many ideas and strategies to collect client testimonials in your preferred format.
+Just make sure you choose a tool like Vocal Video with the right functionality to easily create and display client testimonials.

 If you want to easily create video testimonials with Vocal Video, sign up for a free account.